The Mermaid (2016 film): Plot

 That night, as Shan gets into an argument with the other merpeople, Xuan goes to Shan's house to talk to her.
 There, he discovers that she and her family are merpeople.
 Against Shan's wishes, the others capture Xuan and explain that he is killing them with his land development project.
 Xuan is about to be killed when Shan helps him escape.
-Octopus (Show Lo), one of Shan's friends, gets mad and realizes that she has fallen in love with him.
+Octopus (Show Lo), one of Shan's friends, gets angry and realizes that she has fallen in love with him.
 Xuan returns home and, after the shock has worn off, decides to investigate the consequences of his project.
 He turns off the sonar but tells Ruolan that Shan is a mermaid and reveals where the other merpeople live.
 Ruolan tells Xuan that George, her henchman, also believes in mermaids and has been trying to find one.
 She is angered at Xuan's lack of affection and vows to kill Shan.
 Xuan tries to stop them but they dismiss him and proceed to the abandoned ship.
 The merpeople are attacked by Ruolan's mercenaries, and many of them are killed.
 The merpeople soon realize that the sonar had been turned off and return to the ocean.
 As Shan attempts to escape, she is shot and forced onto land.
 Xuan, using a jetpack, arrives in time to retrieve a badly-injured Shan.
 As he is carrying her to the ocean, Ruolan angrily shoots him, but George stops her before she could injure him any further.
 Shan insists that Xuan leave her, but he continues to carry her to safety.
 The police arrive and while Ruolan and George get arrested, Xuan collapses from his wounds.

 Three years later, a student arrives at Xuan's home to thank him for setting up a scholarship for research into environmental protection.
 The student asks Xuan whether merpeople are real and if the story that he fell in love with a mermaid is true, but Xuan denies it.
 Xuan then introduces the student to his wife, "Lucy", who is actually Shan in a human disguise.
 Xuan and Shan encourage the student to travel and explore the world.
 The screen then goes to Xuan and Shan swimming in the ocean along with the other merpeople.